Last updated: March 24, 2023

 In no particular order, here are five very different international sauna and spa traditions.

 1. Finnish Sauna

-The Finnish sauna plays a crucial part in Finnish culture with on average almost one sauna per household.
+The Finnish sauna plays a crucial part in Finnish culture, with on average almost one sauna per household.
 It is commonly believed that Finnish saunas, or rooms that resemble modern-day saunas, have been around for thousands of years.

 The modern-day Finnish sauna very much resembles what most people think a sauna is.
 It’s typically a room, or separate building, with wooden walls and a wooden ceiling.
-A stove, kiuas in Finnish, is used to heat up the room
+A stove, kiuas in Finnish, is used to heat up the room.

 Water is used to regulate humidity and temperature in the sauna.
-The sudden wave of steam that is generated by pouring water on the rocks is a phenomenon called löyly in Finnish language.
+The sudden wave of steam that is generated by pouring water on the rocks is a phenomenon called löyly in the Finnish language.

 Nudity in a Finnish sauna is very common.
 While a small towel is acceptable, being naked in a sauna in Finland is essentially the norm.

 The Russian banya has been an important part of Russian culture for many centuries.
 Banya is essentially the Russian version of a traditional sauna or steam room, although the word can also refer to bath house.

 Like a Finnish sauna, a traditional Russian sauna is a wood-fired, dry sauna.
 A stove with sauna rocks is used to warm up and humidify the room.

 When it’s nice and warm in the steam room, and everyone is sweating, a venik is used to clean and massage the body.